Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

 In addition to random treatment timing, we also assume that the treatment has no causal impact on the outcome in periods before it is implemented.
 This assumption is plausible in many contexts, but may be violated if individuals learn of treatment status beforehand and adjust their behavior in anticipation \citep{abbring_nonparametric_2003,lechner_estimation_2010,malani_interpreting_2015}.\footnote{If anticipatory behavior is only possible within $m$ periods of treatment (e.g., because treatment is announced $m$ periods in advance), the initial treatment can be re-defined as $G_i - m$.}

 \begin{asm}[No anticipation] For all $i$, $Y_{it}(g) = Y_{it}(g')$ for all $g,g' > t$. \end{asm}

-Note that this assumption does not restrict the possible dynamic effects of treatment -- that is, we allow for $Y_{it}(g) \neq Y_{it}(g')$ whenever $t \geq min(g,g')$, so that treatment effects can arbitrarily depend on calendar time and the time that has elapsed since treatment.
-Rather, we only require that, say, a unit's outcome in period one does not depend on whether it was ultimately treated in period two or period three.
+Note that this assumption does not restrict the possible dynamic effects of treatment --- that is, we allow for $Y_{it}(g) \neq Y_{it}(g')$ whenever $t \geq min(g,g')$, so that treatment effects can arbitrarily depend on calendar time and the time that has elapsed since treatment.
+Rather, we only require that, say, a unit's outcome in period one does not depend on whether it was ultimately treated in period two or period three.\footnote{Under the No Anticipation Assumption, $Y_{it}(g)$ can be interpreted as the outcome in period $t$ from having been treated for $\max(0,t-g)$ periods.
+We thank a referee for noting this interpretation. }

 \begin{example}[Special case: two periods] Consider the special case of our model in which there are two periods $(T=2)$ and units are either treated in period two or never treated $(\mathcal{G} = \{2,\infty\})$.
 Under random treatment timing and no anticipation, this special case is isomorphic to a cross-sectional experiment where the outcome $Y_{i} = Y_{i2}$ is the second period outcome, the binary treatment $D_i = 1[G_i = 2]$ is whether a unit is treated in period two, and the covariate $X_i = Y_{i1} \equiv Y_{i1}(\infty)$ is the pre-treatment outcome (which by the no anticipation assumption does not depend on treatment status).
 Covariate adjustment in cross-sectional randomized experiments has been studied previously by \citet{Freedman(2008)-several_treatments, Freedman(2008)-regadj_to_experimental_data}, \citet{lin_agnostic_2013}, and \citet{li_general_2017}, and our results will nest many of the existing results in the literature as a special case.
 The two-period special case also allows us to study the canonical difference-in-differences estimator, while avoiding complications discussed in the recent literature related to extending this estimator to the staggered case.
 We will therefore come back to this example throughout the paper to provide intuition and connect our results to the previous literature.